hackclub/hackclub/workshops/drumpad/README.md

 # CSS Part:

-Not so compelling, right?
-We will now write some CSS to add stlying, which make our drum pad look prettier.
+But this doesn't look that nice, right?
+We will write some CSS to add stlying, which make our drum pad look prettier.
 Let's do that!

 Just before the end of your `<head>` tag, link your CSS file: